 This course provides systemic and functional review of human gross anatomy and systematic anatomy in order for students to obtain the knowledge required in the allied health professions.
-Students will learn the major gross anatomical and systematic anatomy structures and functions / interactions of the different (organ) systems as well as the related terminology.
-The course will also introduce students to basic diagnostic images of grossanatomical and systematic anatomy structures, as well as basic physiology, common diseases & treatments, and diet and nutrition.
+Students will learn the major gross-anatomical and systematic anatomy structures and functions / interactions of the different (organ) systems as well as the related terminology.
+The course will also introduce students to basic diagnostic images of gross-anatomical and systematic anatomy structures, as well as basic physiology, common diseases & treatments, and diet and nutrition.
 Apart from giving students an introduction to the body and its organ systems, this course will primarily focus on the clinical anatomy as it pertains to the upper limbs and lower limbs.

-Clock hours of lab: 10 Clock hours of classroom lecture: 40 Clock hours of individual and small group tutoring: provided to student on an as-needed basis Pre-Requisite: N/A Total Clock Hours: 50 Tuition: \$1035.00 Length of time (1hrs per day, 5 days per wk): 6 wks Lecture 40Lab 0.5 0.0 Ext TOTAL = 4.5 Qtr Hr
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis

+Length of time (1hrs per day, 5 days per wk): 6 wks